krishaamer/green-filter-research/research/conclusion.md

 TODO

+—- Make a public profile of my carbon consumption!!!

 —

 Shop Save Invest Build closer relationships with sustainability-focused companies Sales funnel for eco-focused products The eco-friendly market is fragmented Build trust, clarity, transparency, and honesty